Ayms/bitcoin-wallets/README.md

 ##Can we trust BIP32?

-There are good signs that we can but of course if all your addresses depends on a tree algorithm then, even if unlikely, the possibility still exists to revert it and discover the seed from your keys, then discover all of your keys.
+There are good signs that we can but of course if all your addresses depend on a tree algorithm then, even if unlikely, the possibility still exists to revert it and discover the seed from your keys, then discover all of your keys.
 Another possibility, probably unlikely also, is to find patterns allowing to fingerprint all the keys generated so finally people can trace you.

 Surprisingly from ~32 bytes keys BIP32 ends up with a 78 bytes format to describe them with all the necessary information like indexes, parent to possibly allow to revert the tree